 Cache memories are fast but very costly.
 So to make a trade-off between the cost and speed (or latency) we use multilevel caches between the main memory and processor.
 In multilevel caching architecture, when we move from the higher level to the lower level the latency(time to read from or write to) and the storage capacity increases but the cost decreases.

 - L1 Cache – L1 cache also known as the primary cache is the fastest cache but smallest in size (generally 1MB-2MB) as compared to all other caches.
 Whenever the processor starts looking for some instructions, it first searches it in the L1 cache.
 It is usually embedded in the processor chip.

 - L2 Cache – L2 cache is slower than the L1 cache but larger in size (generally 256KB-8MB) also cheaper too as compared to the L1 cache.
-If an instruction is not present in the L1 cache then processor searches for instruction in the L2 cache.
+If an instruction is not present in the L1 cache then the processor searches for instruction in the L2 cache.

-- L3 cache – L3 cache is the slowest among all caches, but also cheaper and have more capacity(generally 4MB – 50MB).
+- L3 cache – L3 cache is the slowest among all caches, but also cheaper and has more capacity(generally 4MB – 50MB).
 In a multi-core processing environment, each core has a dedicated L1 & L2 cache but a shared L3 cache.

 The data flow from Ram occurs first to L3 cache, then the L2 cache, and finally to L1 cache, but when the processor is looking for the data, it first searches in the L1 cache, then L2 cache & then L3 cache.
-If data is not found in any level of the cache then it is known as a cache hit, but if data is not available in any level of cache and the processor has to fetch it from the main memory, then it is known as the cache miss.
+If data is found in any level of the cache then it is known as a cache hit, but if data is not available in any level of cache and the processor has to fetch it from the main memory, then it is known as the cache miss.